 After many hours spent creating content, you may see the wrong page rank for a keyword.
-Your own pages may even compete against each other in the SERPs.
+Your own pages may even compete against each other on the search engine results pages.

 This frustrating outcome is known as keyword cannibalization, and, as a result, means your content is not achieving its maximum search potential.